-- Choose “find host” and enter the city you’re going to stay in.
+- Head to Couchsurfing.com, choose "find host” and enter the city you’re travelling to.

-- Enter the dates if you know when exactly you’ll be in the area.
+- Enter your travel dates if you know when you'll be in the area.
 If not, just leave this one open.

 - Set the filter to Accepting Guests and Maybe Accepting Guests.
 If you’re happy just having coffee with someone, select Wants To Meet Up as well.

 - If you prefer staying with a female / male, set the filter accordingly.

 - Another filter I always set is the “Last Active” one.
-If someone hasn’t been online in a year, I usually don’t bother contacting them.
+If someone hasn’t been online in over a year, I usually don’t bother contacting them.

 - Before getting in touch with someone, I also check their response rate.
-If they have a response rate of 43%, I know there’s a good chance they might not answer.
+If they have a response rate of 28%, I know there’s a good chance they might not answer.
 This doesn’t keep me from sending them a request.
-It just means that I’ll contact different hosts to increase my chances of finding a host.
+But I’ll contact different hosts to increase my chances of finding a host.

-- Couchsurfing isn’t all about finding a free place to stay.
+- Couchsurfing isn’t simply about finding a free place to stay.
 It’s also about interacting with people and making friends.
 To increase your chances of getting accepted, avoid messages like “Hey, I’m coming to your city and looking for a free place to crash.
 Can I stay with you?”
 Make it a little more personal.
-Read their profile, refer to mutual interests and tell them a little bit about yourself.
+Read their profile, refer to mutual interests and tell them about yourself.
 After all, those people are going to potentially open up their homes to you.
-So try to be a good guest from the get go.

-- Sometimes, it takes a couple of days to receive a response so I recommend starting your search ahead of time.
+- Sometimes, it takes a couple of days to get a response so I recommend starting your search ahead of time.
 Finding a spontaneous host is possible, but your chances of finding one are higher if you give them a little more notice.